Information Services

 What is the time frame for responding to a request for public records?

-The CPRA provides that upon a request for a copy of records, the Department “shall, within 10 days from receipt of the request, determine whether the request, in whole or in part, seeks copies of disclosable public records in the possession of the agency and shall promptly notify the person making the request of the determination and the reasons therefor.
+The CPRA provides that upon a request for a copy of records, the Department “shall, within 10 days from receipt of the request, determine whether the request, in whole or in part, seeks copies of disclosable public records in the possession of the agency and shall promptly notify the person making the request of the determination and the reasons therefore.
 If the agency determines that the request seeks disclosable public records, the agency shall also state the estimated date and time when the records will be made available.”
 (Gov. Code, § 7922.535, subd. (a), formerly Gov. Code, § 6253, subd. (c).)

 The 10-day response period starts with the first calendar day after the date of receipt.
 (Civ.
 Code, § 10.)
 If the tenth day falls on a weekend or holiday, the next business day is deemed the response deadline.
 (Civ.
 Code, §§ 11, 12a.)